 Your competitors are not just those who are selling the same products as yours, but also other brand sellers who are selling products that can be purchased as supplements to what you are selling.

-It is therefore important to track your competitor’s products and thus derive who is your direct and indirect competitor.
-DataHawk’s Keyword Research Tool & Product Research Tool can help you to easily identify your competitor’s best-selling products and monitor the product price, review, sales, profit margin and inventory amount.
+It is therefore important to track your competitor’s products by evaluating in detail, your Amazon Product Analytics and thus derive who is your direct and indirect competitor.
+DataHawk’s Amazon Keyword Research Tool & Amazon Product Research Tool can help you to easily identify your competitor’s best-selling products and monitor the product price, review, sales, profit margin and inventory amount.

 With all the insightful analysis, you can make actionable plans on how to compete with competitors and differentiate your products.
 By tracking your competitor’s hot-selling products, you can observe what the best-sellers are selling differently and further utilize the information into new product ideas too.